k8spatterns/examples/README.md

 ### Advanced Patterns

-* [Controller](advanced/Controller/README.adoc) is a simple, pure shell based controller which watches `Service` resources and exposes an `Ingress` route when it detects an `exposeService` label attached to the service.
+* [Controller](advanced/Controller/README.adoc) is a simple, pure shell based controller which watches `ConfigMap` resources for changes and restarts `Pods` by using a label selector provided as annotation.
+An additional [example controller](advanced/Controller/expose-controller/README.adoc) exposes an `Ingress` route when it detects an `exposeService` label attached to the service.

+* [Operator](advanced/Operator/README.adoc) is based on the `ConfigMap` watch [controller](advanced/Controller/README.adoc) and introduces a CRD `ConfigWatcher` which connects a `ConfigMap` with a set of `Pods` to restart in case of a config change.